Ares-Developers/Ares-docs/new/avoidableinternalerrors.rst

 Snowmd.ini
 ``````````

-:[General]Medians=71: This setting is needed to prevent an Internal
+:[General]Medians=71: This setting is needed to prevent an Internal Error
-  Error occurring in the Random Map Generator if Urban Areas are enabled
-  by the user.
+  occurring in the Random Map Generator if Urban Areas are enabled by the user.
   This change is also needed by the Terrain Expansion.

-In order to avoid internal errors, Ares sets this to 71 by default if it's not
+In order to avoid internal errors, :game:`Ares` sets this to :value:`71` by
-specified in the terrain control file. :file:`Snowmd.ini` defaults `Medians=71`
+default if it's not specified in the terrain control file.
-(this is needed by the Terrain Expansion and also prevents an IE in the Random
-Map Generator when Urban Ares are enabled).

 .. versionadded:: 0.1